ganga-paul/paratus/RepeatMasker.md

 3.Submits the customised job file using `sbatch`

 ## 📁 Required Input File: `genomelist1.txt`
 This file contains a list of genome names.
-If there's a header row, we skip it using tail -n +2.
+If there's a header row, we skip it using `tail -n +2`.

 Example contents:
 ```